-Outpatient visit expenditures were obtained primarily through the MPC.
 If the physician charges were included in the outpatient visit bill, then this expenditure is included in the facility expenditure variables.
-The imputed facility expenditures are provided on this file.
-OPFSF99X - OPFOT99X are the 12 sources of payment, OPFTC99X is the facility total charge, and OPFXP99X is the sum of the 12 sources of payments for the facility expenditure.
-The 12 sources of payment are: self/family, Medicare, Medicaid, private insurance, Veterans Administration, CHAMPUS/CHAMPVA, other federal, state/local governments, Workman's Compensation, other private insurance, other public insurance and other insurance.
+The imputed facility expenditures provided on this file (OPFSF00X - OPFOT00X) are the 12 sources of payment: self/family, Medicare, Medicaid, private insurance, Veterans Administration, TRICARE, other federal, state/local governments, Workers' Compensation, other private insurance, other public insurance and other insurance.
+OPFXP00X is the sum of the 12 sources of payments for the facility expenditure and OPFTC00X is the total charge.
+Please note that where an outpatient visit record is linked to a hospital inpatient stay record, OPFTC00X has been zeroed out.

-2.5.6.10 Outpatient Physician Expenditures (OPDSF99X - OPDOT99X, OPDTC99X, OPDXP99X)
+2.5.6.9.2 Outpatient Physician Expenditures (OPDSF00X - OPDOT00X, OPDTC00X, OPDXP00X)

-Separately billing doctor (SBD) expenses typically cover services provided to patients in hospital settings by providers like anesthesiologists, radiologists, and pathologists, whose charges are often not included in outpatient facility bill.
+Separately billing doctor (SBD) expenses typically cover services provided to patients in hospital settings by providers like anesthesiologists, radiologists, and pathologists, whose charges are often not included in the outpatient facility bill.

-For physicians who bill separately (i.e. outside the outpatient facility bill), a separate data collection effort within the Medical Provider Component was performed to obtain this same set of expenditure information from each separately billing doctor.
+For physicians who bill separately (i.e., outside the outpatient facility bill), a separate data collection effort within the Medical Provider Component was performed to obtain the same set of expenditure information from each separately billing doctor.
 It should be noted that there could be several separately billing doctors associated with a medical event.
 For example, an outpatient visit could have a radiologist and a pathologist associated with it.
 If their services are not included in the outpatient visit bill then this is one medical event with 2 separately billing doctors.
 The imputed expenditure information associated with the separately billing doctors was summed to the event level and is provided on the file.
-OPDSF99X - OPDOT99X are the 12 sources of payment, OPDXP99X is the sum of the 12 sources of payments, and OPDTC99X is the physician total charge.
+OPDSF00X - OPDOT00X are the 12 sources of payment, OPDXP00X is the sum of the 12 sources of payments, and OPDTC00X is the physician total charge.

-Data users/analysts need to take into consideration whether to analyze facility and SBD expenditures separately, combine them within service categories, or collapse them across service categories (e.g. combine SBD expenditures with expenditures for physician visits to offices and/or outpatient departments).
-Data users/analysts interested in total expenditure should use the variable OPXP99X, which includes both the facility and physician amounts.
+Data users/analysts need to take into consideration whether to analyze facility and SBD expenditures separately, combine them within service categories, or collapse them across service categories (e.g., combine SBD expenditures with expenditures for physician visits to offices and/or outpatient departments).